deadpixi/mtm/README.rst

 Introduction
 ============

-mtm is the Micro Terminal Multiplexer, a terminal multiplexer in 550 lines (or 1050 lines if you count `tmt.c`_, the terminal emulator component that is available separately).
+mtm is the Micro Terminal Multiplexer, a terminal multiplexer.

+It has three major features/princples:

+Simplicity
+    There are three commands (change focus, split, close).
+There are no modes, no dozens of commands, no crazy feature list.

+Compatibility
+    mtm emulates an existing, well-known terminal type.
+That means it should work out of the box on essentially all termcap-based systems, even pretty old ones, without needing to install a new termcap entry.

+Size
+    mtm is less than 550 lines of C, including whitespace and comments.
+    If you include the terminal emulation layer (which is `available separately`_ as a library), the total number of lines doesn't break 1050.

 .. _`tmt.c`: https://github.com/deadpixi/libtmt